 5. Move slowly, rest more, nest and nurture yourself.

 You deserve it!
-Note how you are feeling during the two week wait.
+Note how you are feeling during the two-week wait.
 Rather than focusing on symptoms you associate with early pregnancy or PMS, notice where in your body you are holding tension.
 You will notice you may be clenching your jaw, stomach, or holding your shoulders higher.
 These are all signs of held stress.
-Taking time to nurture you is going to help reduce stress and help you focus on creating a healthy environment for baby.
+Taking time to nurture your body is going to help reduce stress and help you focus on creating a healthy environment for baby.

 - Take naps and go to bed earlier.
 Elevated progesterone levels make you sleepier, so sleep more.

 - If you love to exercise, downshift.
 Swap running or spin class for fertility yoga and brisk walks.

 - Nest.
 This means nesting for your womb with the suggestions under #1 and actually making your home environment more inviting for yourself.

 - Nurture yourself, get a massage, book a lunch outing, hot springs soak or easy hike with your besties.
 Avoid big outings, stay close to home.